 Raise a support request with an add-on vendor

-If you have an add-on related issue, please check whether the add-on is supported by Atlassian or a third party developer.
+- check whether the add-on is supported by a third party vendor on the Atlassian Marketplace

 You can read more about Atlassian support for add-ons.

 There are two ways to raise a support request with us:

 - from within Confluence: go to > General Configuration > Troubleshooting and support tools > Get help and follow the prompts to create the request.
 See Create a Support Request for more info.

 - from our support site: go to https://support.atlassian.com and follow the prompts to choose your product and type of request.

 You'll receive email updates about the request progress, and see the status of your request at any time in the Support site.

 - If your problem concerns user management or performance, please take a look at the additional requirements in Requesting Support for External User Management or Requesting Performance Support before creating a request.